AshFoster/rps-lizard-spock/README.md

 The heading text is coloured with a dark shade of grey (#525250) and has a border that is a slightly ligher shade of grey (#747474).
 This combo works well as it seems to make the text stand out without being overpowering.

-The difficulty toggle background colour is a very light grey (#efefef) with a darker but still light grey border (#ccc).
+The difficulty toggle background colour is a very light grey (#efefef) with a darker, but still light, grey border (#ccc).
 Although light, the grey still stands out against the white background, but doesn't take away the effect of the blue toggle selector in front of it.
-The text is white when covered by the toggle and black when not covered.
+The text is white when covered by the blue toggle switch and black when not covered.
 The text colour changes when the toggle switches from one to the other.

-The main background colour is white, and all other text - not yet refered to above - that sits on top of this is black.
+The main background colour of the website is white.
+All text that sits on top of the white background - other than that already mentioned above - is black.
+The icons the user uses to select their hand are also black.
 Where the background is blue, the text is white.

 All of the colours mentioned above can be seen in the following images: